MedRAX: Medical Reasoning Agent for Chest X-ray

 \textbf{Generalists Versus Specialists}.
 A key insight is the superior performance of general-purpose models (GPT-4o, Llama-3.2-90B) over specialized medical models (LLaVA-Med \cite{li2024llava}, CheXagent \cite{chen2024chexagent}).
-This suggests that medical model specialization may sacrifice broader reasoning capabilities provided by large-scale pretraining.
-MedRAX bridges this gap by integrating domain-specific tools while maintaining generalist reasoning, demonstrating the benefits of hybrid architectures.
+This suggests medical specialization may sacrifice broader reasoning capabilities from large-scale pretraining.
+MedRAX bridges this gap by integrating domain-specific tools while maintaining generalist reasoning.

-\textbf{Limitations.} While MedRAX excels in structured reasoning, it sometimes struggles with resolving contradictory tool outputs, particularly in fine-grained visual tasks when classification and segmentation tools provide conflicting interpretations of subtle patterns.
+\textbf{Limitations.} While MedRAX excels in structured reasoning, it sometimes struggles with resolving contradictory tool outputs, particularly in fine-grained visual tasks when classification and segmentation tools provide conflicting interpretations.
 Additionally, the system's computational overhead from running multiple specialized tools can impact response times compared to end-to-end models.
 The framework also lacks robust uncertainty quantification mechanisms.

-\textbf{Future Work.} Our initial observations suggest the importance of balanced tool utilization, where neither complete reliance on tools nor their complete absence produced optimal results.
-While formal analysis is needed, our findings indicate that prompting strategies encouraging critical evaluation of tool outputs may play a key role in system performance.
-This presents an interesting direction for understanding the interaction between LLM reasoning and tool utilization.
-Future work would consider applying reinforcement learning to boost reasoning ability, as verified in DeepSeek-R1 \cite{guo2025deepseek}.
-Additionally, comprehensive clinical validation will be crucial for establishing MedRAX's practical utility in real-world settings.